Dan Borislow: Women's Professional Soccer

 In 2011, Borislow bought Women's Professional Soccer (WPS) franchise Washington Freedom, moved it to South Florida, and renamed it magicJack.
 Borislow attracted stars of the United States national women's soccer team such as Abby Wambach and Hope Solo with salaries well above the league average of $25,000 per year.
 Borislow was criticized for discriminatory treatment of lesser-known players.
 Cat Whitehill, a former player and sports broadcaster said, "There are so few superstars that the majority of players can be easily intimidated."
 She added that the stars, "never deliberately meant for the other players on the roster to be treated badly.
 But it does appear that they didn't consider what standing up to Borislow would mean for the rest of the team."

-On July 8, 2011, the non-National Team members of magicJack voted to file a grievance through their Player's Union against Borislow.
+On July 8, 2011, the non-National Team members of magicJack voted to file a grievance through their Players' Union against Borislow.
 The grievance alleged that Borislow had violated the Standard Player Contract Provision, the FIFA Code of Ethics, WPS Media Policy and U.S. Soccer Federation Coaching Requirements.
 The suit alleged Borislow's "practice of bullying and threatening players, and his creation of a hostile, oppressive, and intimidating work environment which adversely affects players’ ability (to) perform".

 The only individual player to speak out publicly about Borislow was Ella Masar.
 Masar told of a team meeting in which Borislow demanded that the grievance be dropped or he would terminate the players and the magicJack season.
+He refused to pay for treatment for a broken nose she suffered while playing for MagicJack and insisted that players call him "Daddy."

 Borislow also had problems with WPS staff and owners of other teams.
 In response to ongoing conflicts with Borislow, in June 2011 WPS moved to terminate his franchise at the end of the season for breach of contractual obligations.
 Borislow subsequently filed an injunction that would force the league into arbitration rather than settling the matter with the league's Board of Governors.
 On October 25, 2011, the WPS voted to terminate the franchise, accusing Borislow of violations ranging from "unprofessional and disparaging treatment of his players to failure to pay his bills."
 WPS also stated, "Mr. Borislow's actions have been calculated to tarnish the reputation of the league and damage the league's business relationships."
 The team was disbanded on October 28, 2011.
 The ongoing legal battle with the WPS led to the cancelling of the 2012 season for "pending legal issues" on January 1, 2012, and the magicJack soccer franchise ceased to exist.